 (9) “We believed in the fellowship of believers.”

 The truth: Members had no true Biblical, Christ-centered fellowship with each other, because fellowship in the WCG meant to “serve the organization.”
 Members were taught to spy on one another and to report to the minister those who weren’t submissive to the “government of God” (headquarters).

 Bible-based cults will always say, “Jesus is the Son of God,” but the real truth of what they believe departs radically from those few words.

 “Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith,

 giving heed to seducing spirits, and doctrines of devils” ~I Timothy 4:1

 There was a man named Johannes Greber who was deeply involved with the occult.
 He was the translator of the Jehovah’s Witnesses’ New World Translation Bible.
 He openly states that he accomplished this through his wife who was a medium.
 By using his wife and contacting a demon in the spirit world (which is totally unscriptural) he came up with a “doctrinal statement.”
 Although these are doctrines of Jehovah’s Witnesses, one can clearly see that many are what Herbert Armstrong taught as truth.
 When we realize that HWA plagiarized doctrines from the JW’s (and others), this should come as no surprise.
-(See chapter three of “Mystery of the Ages (a critical review) for proof of this.)
-[MOA available as PDF download]
+(See chapter three of “Mystery of the Ages (a critical review)” for proof of this.) [opens as PDF]

 Following are direct quotes from the demon that Johannes Greber contacted:7